changkun/modern-cpp-tutorial/book/en-us/03-runtime.md

 }
 ```

-In the above code, `important` is an exclusive pointer that cannot be caught.
+In the above code, `important` is an exclusive pointer that cannot be caught by Value capture.
 At this time we need to transfer it to the rvalue and
 initialize it in the expression.